 Install the SellerApp chrome extension, and search for the product of your choice or you can go to a product listing page (that is similar to yours or a competitors’) and click on the chrome extension.

-Our chrome extension will help you identify the sales potential of a product or an entire category.
+Our Chrome extension will help you identify the sales potential of a product or an entire category.
 You should observe a few metrics such as average price, estimated revenue/month, and opportunity score of the top 100 products in the category to identify the product potential.
 Take a deep dive into a specific product that is similar to yours.

 This will help you identify how much you can sell, and you can set your profit margins accordingly.
 Besides, you can also set a budget for your PPC campaigns.

 A successful product launch involves several phases with each phase layered further.
 Therefore, you need to identify the right and accurate tools that automate and smoothen your launch phase.
-You want to get a grip on the marketing, product, and task management tools to manage each process in your e-commerce product launch.
+You want to get a grip on the marketing, product, and task management softwares to manage each process in your e-commerce product launch.
 Along with that, learn how Amazon advertising and brand analytics work.
 Understand the core metrics and why you need to track them.

 We divide the listing optimization into three parts – Keyword research, keyword optimization, and keyword tracking.